DellGEOS/HybridJumpstart/modules/module_0/4_mslab.md

 ![All MSLab files extracted](/modules/module_0/media/mslab_extracted_files.png "All MSLab files extracted")

-With the files extracted, it's important to understand what each of these files actually does.
+With the files extracted, it's important to understand the purpose of each of these files.

 * **1_Prereq** - When run, this script automates the configuration of your host system to support the deployment of MSLab.
-It'll perform tasks such as defining the folder structure, download additional scripts, tools, PowerShell DSC modules, and configure telemetry.
+It'll perform tasks such as defining the folder structure, download additional scripts, tools, PowerShell DSC modules, and define telemetry settings.
 * **2_CreateParentDisks** - The CreateParentDisks script automates transforming the ISO files that you previously downloaded, into space-efficient virtual hard disks that will be subsequently used by virtual machines deployed by MSLab.
 We'll explore the concept of Parent and differencing virtual hard disks later.
 * **3_Deploy** - The Deploy script automates the creation of the lab environment - this includes a number of virtual machines that serve different purposes in the lab - such as a domain controller, mamagement server and Azure Stack HCI cluster nodes.
 * **Cleanup** - As the name suggests, this removes all previously deployed resources, but does **not** remove the parent disks, as these are still valid for future re-deployments.
 Post-cleanup, the MSLab folder will be left in the same state it was **prior** to running the 3_Deploy script.